pmckeown/testing-for-supportability-article/README.md

 In integration tests, use an in-memory log appender to capture your logs and verify they contain the expected contents.
 Here is a [good example](https://www.baeldung.com/junit-asserting-logs).

-In functional/component tests, testing logging is harder as you system is deployed to a real environment and mocking or capturing data is harder.
+In functional/component tests, verifying of logging objectively is harder as your system is deployed to a real environment and mocking or capturing data is harder.
 This is where the tester should be stressing the system and looking at it's non-functional outputs to verify that they can see what went wrong.

 Examples of stressing include:
 * Providing large data sets or disallowed character sets.